xrettle/WFGY/OS/README.md

 <summary>📋 What problems does TXT OS (with WFGY Engine) actually solve?</summary>
 <br>

-> TXT OS, built on the WFGY Engine, solves the reasoning failures most LLM pipelines can’t handle.
+> TXT OS, built on the WFGY Engine, is designed to help with several reasoning failures that many LLM pipelines struggle with.

 | Problem | Description |
 |--------|-------------|